-With St. George’s Day, the London Marathon and Shakespeare’s Birthday all falling on Sunday 24th April this year, it feels like a particularly British time of year.
+Sunday 23rd April was St. George’s Day, Shakespeare’s Birthday, and the London Marathon – it feels like a particularly British time of year.
 To celebrate, we’ve picked out some of our favourite British recipes from every corner of the UK (and one originally from Ireland, too).

 Take a look below to find out if your favourite British dish made the cut, and to see if you live near the origin of any classic British recipes.